petaverse-cloud/pv-docs-site/docs/petority/3_features/2_Habit & Activity-Tracking.md

 + **Achievement**: The percentage of the target calories achieved.
 + **Avg Achievement**: The average goal completion rate over a period of time.

-By monitoring your pet's Calorie Goal regularly, you can better understand their activity level and help maintain a healthy, active lifestyle.
+By tracking your pet's Calorie Goal regularly, you can better understand their activity level and help maintain a healthy, active lifestyle.

-### Pulse Monitoring:
+### Pulse Trend Tracking:
-Keeping an eye on your pet's heart habit is crucial.
-This feature empowers you to closely monitor their pulse in real-time.
+WAGGURACY lets you track your pet’s pulse trends, helping you stay informed about changes in their everyday patterns.

 ![Heart](/img/health/Heart-Rate-Indicators.jpg)

 The PHAST-1 emits a **blue** breathing light when actively collecting your pet's pulse data.

-By having access to their pulse data, you can promptly detect any irregularities and take necessary actions for their well-being.
+By reviewing your pet’s pulse data over time, you can stay informed about noticeable changes and decide whether further attention may be needed.

-**Monitor your pet's pulse with ease.
+**Tracking your pet's pulse with ease.
 WAGGURACY provides visual cues for different pulse ranges:**

 | Pulse  | Color   |
 | ----------- | ----------- |